-This installation guide covers the Quick Install method.
+This installation guide covers the Quick Install method, which is the recommended procedure for basic installations, such as proof of concept deployments.
 The MapR quick installer automates the process of configuring a Hadoop cluster and installing MapR software based on node type.

 You can install the MapR distribution for Hadoop on a set of nodes from any machine that can connect to the nodes.
 Using the quick installer, you can configure each node in a MapR cluster as one of the following types:

 Control nodes manage the operation of the cluster.
 Control nodes host the ZooKeeper, CLDB, JobTracker, ResourceManager, and Webserver services.
 One control node also hosts the HistoryServer.

 Data nodes host the NodeManager, TaskTracker, and FileServer services.
 These nodes store data, run YARN applications and MapReduce jobs, and process table data.

 Control-as-data nodes combine control and data node functionality.
 This node type is appropriate for small clusters.

 Client nodes provide controlled user access to the cluster.

 For more information about node types, see Understanding Node Types.